based-robotics/mjinx/CONTRIBUTING.md

 # Contributing to mjinx

-We're thrilled that you're interested in contributing to JaxADi!
+We're thrilled that you're interested in contributing to mjinx!
 This document outlines the process for contributing to this project.

 ## How to Contribute

-There are many ways to contribute to JaxADi:
+There are many ways to contribute to mjinx:

 1. Reporting bugs
 2. Suggesting enhancements